 d) A demonstration of reading knowledge of a second language related to the major field of study before the oral examination.

 Doctor of Philosophy

 a) A minimum of two years of full-time study at the University of Calgary.

 b) Twelve units (2.0 full-course equivalents) at the graduate level, including courses in the primary and secondary areas.
 These courses include:

-- Six units (1.0 full-course equivalent) in the primary area, including a History 791 reading course;
+- Three units (0.5 full-course equivalent) in the primary area as a History 791 reading course;

-- Three units (0.5 full-course equivalent) in the secondary area, which may include a History 791 reading course;
+- Three units (0.5 full-course equivalent) in the secondary area as a History 791 reading course;

-- Nine additional units (1.5 full-course equivalents) including History 690 (3 units), if not completed in your MA program.
+- Six additional units (1.0 full-course equivalent) including History 690 (3 units), if not completed in your MA program.
 Among these, the student may also choose 3 units (0.5 full-course equivalent) outside the Department (requiring the supervisor's approval).

 The areas will be defined in detail by the supervisor and the student in consultation with the Supervisory Committee and must be approved by the Department Graduate Studies Committee.
 The availability of secondary areas and thematic courses will depend on faculty members' expertise.
 Each of a student's areas must be taught by a different faculty member or as defined by the committee.
 During the candidacy examination, the student will demonstrate a comprehensive understanding of the primary and secondary areas as well as their particular field of research.
 The secondary area will be selected from an area of history outside of the primary area.

 Primary Areas: Canada; History of Science; Latin America; Medieval and Early Modern Europe; Military/Diplomatic; Modern Europe and Britain; United States; Africa; World.

-Secondary Areas (to be chosen from outside of Primary Area): Canada; History of Science; Latin America; Medieval and Early Modern Europe; Military/Diplomatic; Modern Europe and Britain; United States; World.
+Secondary Areas (to be chosen from outside of Primary Area): Canada; History of Science; Latin America; Medieval and Early Modern Europe; Military/Diplomatic; Modern Europe and Britain; United States; Africa; World.

 c) A demonstration of reading knowledge of a second language relevant to the student's research prior to the candidacy examination.